marianadacunha/evento-online-landing-page/README.md

 # General Info

 Landing page developed with the intent of promoting a live broadcast on the topic "Mental health during quarantine", as a part of a challenge proposed by Gama Academy.</br>
-This page was coded using HTML, CSS, Bootstrap and JavaScript.
+This page was coded in less than a week using HTML, CSS, Bootstrap and JavaScript.

 ### Preview